cytechmobile/buddymeet/readme.txt

 * start_audio_only: Start the meet with the microphone only enabled and the camera off.
 * film_strip_only: Start the meet in film strip only mode.
 * disable_video_quality_label: Disable the video quality indicator.
-* user: The user to display
+* user: The user to display.
+Leave empty to automatically set the display name of the logged in user.
-* avatar: The url with the avatar to display
+* avatar: The url with the avatar to display.
+Leave empty to automatically set the avatar of the logged in user.
 * settings: A csv with the Jitsi Meet settings to get enabled.
 For the available options check [here](https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js#L57)
 * toolbar: A csv with the Jitsi Meet toolbar options to get enabled.
 For the available options check [here](https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js#L49).
 * background_color: The background color of the window